-Where do the Phillies stand in terms of payroll before making any external additions?
+Where do the Phillies stand in terms of payroll with that deal added in?
 We've done our best to project where the Phillies' current roster is at.
 This story will be updated throughout the offseason.

 Zack Wheeler: $42 million